LukaLambrecht/SakuraRun/README.md

 ![](docs/route.png)

 ### Integration into Google MyMaps
 The `csv` files holding the filtered and clustered trees, and the final route in the form of a `kml` file, can be uploaded in Google MyMaps to create an [interactive view of the route](https://www.google.com/maps/d/edit?mid=1Lkx6-XZd_MD3Z8j-vJb9ecLbSvxTnj4&usp=sharing).
+This map also contains a more reasonable route of about 12 km, obtained by filtering a subset of the *sakura* clusters in the southern part of the city (Gent-Sint-Pieters - Citadelpark - Watersportbaan).

 ### Other results
 This repo was originally developed for a sakura appreciation run in Ghent (Belgium), but it can be extended to any other place.